SergiusTheBest/kmtest/README.md

 * KMTEST END (scenarios: 3, assertions: 14)
 **************************************************
 ```

-# Sample
+# Samples
-There is a [sample](samples) that demonstrates usage of KmTest unit testing framework.
+There is a [samples](samples) folder that demonstrates usage of KmTest unit testing framework.
 To compile it you need Visual Studio 2015 and WDK10.

 # License
 KmTest is licensed under the [MPL version 2.0](http://mozilla.org/MPL/2.0/).
 You can freely use it in your commercial or opensource software.